wbaid/securedrop/docs/hardware.rst

 Network Switch
 ^^^^^^^^^^^^^^
+If you follow our firewall recommendations, you do not need to purchase a switch.

-If your firewall has fewer than **four** NICs, you will need an additional Ethernet switch to perform installation and maintenance tasks with the *Admin Workstation*.
-This switch is generally useful because it allows you to connect the *Admin Workstation* to your firewall's LAN port without taking down either of the SecureDrop servers.
+If you use a firewall with fewer than four ports, you will need an additional Ethernet switch to perform installation and maintenance tasks with the *Admin Workstation* without disconnecting one of your servers.

 Labeling Equipment
 ^^^^^^^^^^^^^^^^^^